-Every week, the Institute of Philosophical Practices holds regular workshops, through the Zoom platform.
+Every week, the Institute of Philosophical Practices organizes workshops online, through the Zoom platform.
 During each session, we work on different types of philosophical exercises, given in advance, so that each participant can prepare the work.
 During the workshop, we collectively discuss and analyze what each one has done.

-These workshops are held in different languages at different moments : English, French, Spanish, Italian and Russian.
+These workshops are held in different languages __ at different times: English, French, Spanish, Italian and Russian.

 During the last series, we worked on various themes.
 Reflections on a Buddhist tale.
 Interpretation of a Chekhov story.
 How to problematize with questions.
 Studies of texts by Nietzsche, Spinoza and Hegel.
 How to make a self-consultation.
 How to evaluate someone based on his answers to a series of questions.
-Interpretation of a Raphael painting.
+Interpretation of a painting by Raphael.

 The participation fee for a series of 10 sessions is 100 Euros.

 In addition, the IPP offers individual tutoring programs, based on a program of ten sessions as well.

 “Who are you?”, asks Socrates.
 “Do you want to know?
 Then, remove your shirt and meet me hand-to hand!”
 A consultation takes place between a ‘questioner’ and a ‘questioned’ one, as in a Socratic dialog.
 Like a hunting dog pursuing it’s pray up to its shelter, a torpedo fish which paralyses anyone that comes in contact with it, a bumblebee which stings and harasses anyone on its way: there is no shortage of powerful metaphors to speak about Socrates and of the one who takes on the role of the ‘questioner’ in the philosophical consultation.